Cataract surgery co-management

 A cataract is a cloudy area in the normally clear lens of the eye.

-There is a lens inside each of your eyes which bends or refracts light coming into the eyes to help you see.
-These lenses are typically clear, but if or when you develop a cataract, that means the lens in either one or both eyes has become cloudy, making vision like looking through a dirty or foggy window.
-If you have cataracts, it makes things look blurry, hazy, and less colorful.
+There is a lens inside each of your eyes that bends or refracts light coming into the eyes to help you see.
+Usually, these lenses are clear, but if or when you develop a cataract, your lens becomes cloudy.
+Your vision becomes blurry and hazy, and looking through a cataract can be like looking through a dirty or foggy window.

 Risk Factors for Cataracts

 The most common cause for cataracts is the normal age-related changes which cause the clear lens of the eye to become cloudy when the proteins inside the eyes begin to break down.
-People over the age of 60 can start to develop clouding in their lenses, but typically changes in vision are gradual over several years.
+People over the age of 60 can start to develop clouding in their lenses, but typically vision changes happen gradually over several years.

 Other risk factors to develop cataracts include: